Cross-polytope: n dimensions

 For each pair of non-opposite vertices, there is an edge joining them.
 More generally, each set of k + 1 orthogonal vertices corresponds to a distinct k-dimensional component which contains them.
 The number of k-dimensional components (vertices, edges, faces, ..., facets) in an n-dimensional cross-polytope is thus given by (see binomial coefficient):

+The extended f-vector for an n-orthoplex can be computed by (1,2)n, like the coefficients of polynomial products.
+For example a 16-cell is (1,2)4 = (1,4,4)2 = (1,8,24,32,16).

 There are many possible orthographic projections that can show the cross-polytopes as 2-dimensional graphs.
 Petrie polygon projections map the points into a regular 2n-gon or lower order regular polygons.
 A second projection takes the 2(n−1)-gon petrie polygon of the lower dimension, seen as a bipyramid, projected down the axis, with 2 vertices mapped into the center.

 The vertices of an axis-aligned cross polytope are all at equal distance from each other in the Manhattan distance (L1 norm).
 Kusner's conjecture states that this set of 2d points is the largest possible equidistant set for this distance.